-The National Research Center for the study of Distance Education and Technological Advancements (DETA) at the University of Wisconsin – Milwaukee is conducting two studies about (1) how student’s perceive academic coaches and (2) how student’s perceive their learning experiences in their competency-based education (CBE) programs.
-The goal of the studies is to understand to what extent student’s perceptions of their academic coaches and instructional characteristics in competency based programs influence student outcomes.
+The National Research Center for Distance Education and Technological Advancements (DETA) at the University of Wisconsin – Milwaukee is conducting two studies about (1) how students perceive the support that they receive from academic coaches, and (2) how students perceive their learning experiences in their competency-based education (CBE) programs.
+The goal of the studies is to understand to what extent student’s perceptions of their academic coaches and instructional characteristics in competency-based programs influence student outcomes.

-For questions relating to this study and/or participation in the study, please contact one of the following people:
+For questions relating to this study and/or participation in the study, please contact:

 Tanya Joosten (Co-PI), PhD, Director of Digital Learning Research and Development, Co-Director of the DETA Research Center, University of Wisconsin-Milwaukee, tjoosten[at]uwm.edu